LarsMichelsen/nagios_downtime/README.md

 # nagios_downtime -h
 ```

-You may change the basic like Nagios host, cgi path, cgi user and password
+You may create a configuration file with the basic parameters like Nagios host, cgi path, cgi user and password
 using the options in the nagios_downtime script.
 This way you don't need to
 provide the parameters on each call.

 #### Examples:
-##### OMD & Multisite
+##### OMD with Multisite
-This command can be used to schedule a downtime of 15 minutes on the OMD or Multisite
+This command can be used to schedule a downtime of 15 minutes on a OMD host (`omd.my-domain.com`) with Multisite enabled.
-host (`omd.my-domain.com`).
 The path `/omdsite/check_mk`, the user `automiationuser` and its password `automiationpassword` will be used to access the API.
 A host-downtime for the host `webserver.my-domain.com` will be scheduled.
 ```
 # nagios_downtime -m add -t 15 -i multisite -S omd.my-domain.com -p /omdsite/check_mk \
                   -u automiationuser -P automiationpassword -H webserver.my-domain.com